MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/move-and-migration/Get-PublicFolderMailboxMigrationRequestStatistics.md

 ## PARAMETERS

 ### -Identity
 The Identity parameter specifies the public folder mailbox migration request.
-The default identity value is \\PublicFolderMailboxMigration\<UniqueIdentifier\> (for example, \\PublicFolderMailboxMigrationac6d9eb4-ee49-405f-b90d-04e9a258bd7e).
+The default identity value is \PublicFolderMailboxMigrationGUID (for example, \PublicFolderMailboxMigrationac6d9eb4-ee49-405f-b90d-04e9a258bd7e).

 You can't use this parameter with the RequestQueue and RequestGuid parameters.